 A new archery range has been has been completed across State Route 664 from the Park Office, spanning 80 acres.
 In addition to a standard archery range, a woods walk shooting range with animal and static targets is a unique chance for visitors who own archery equipment to have a hands-on native woodland experience.
 In addition to the 20+ 3D targets which are permanently located along a 1/4 mile hollow at the Archery Range, five stationary square targets will be placed in five separate lanes ranging from 10 to 50 yards.
 Thanks to a $2500.00 donation from the FOHHSP, five Bow Hanging Stations will be constructed on the adjoining static range portion of the project.
 Archers will be able to engage each target, then when all clear, be able to safely walk the lane to retrieve their arrows.
 The Range was completed thanks to many volunteer groups and $20,000 in donations, including $3,000 from Friends and the Hocking Hills Tourism Association for the sign.

 State Route 664 South Relocation

-Private donors have already partnered with ODNR to raise $250,000 in seed monies to determine the feasibility of relocating an approximate one-mile portion of State Route #664 (on state-owned property).
-This would remove the current hazardous conflict between motor vehicles and pedestrians crossing the highway from the parking lot to the gorge.
-In addition to the safety issue, other benefits would be realized by the highway relocation: the reduction of vehicular air pollution, noise, and vibration to the fragile gorge environment, and additional space for public recreational/educational facilities serving the park’s rapidly growing popularity and visitation.
+In 2012, through a public/private partnership between FHHSP, ODNR and ODOT an 8 tenths of a mile section of State Route 664 South was relacted from between the Old Man's Cave parking lot and gorge to where it exists today.
+This reloaction removed a conflict between motor vehicles and pedestrians crossing the highway from the parking lot to the gorge.
+In addition to the safety issue, other benefits realized by the highway relocation are the reduction of vehicular air pollution, noise, and vibration to the fragile gorge environment, and additional space for public recreational/educational facilities serving the park’s rapidly growing popularity and visitation.